Nitin523/Nitin523/README.md

 - 🌱 I’m currently learning Java and various frameworks like Kafka, spring boot etc ...
 - 👯 I’m looking to collaborate on well functional desktop and web project...

-- 🤔 I’m looking for help in various new concepts in Machine learning...
+- 🤔 I’m looking for help in various new concepts in Rest API development...
 - 📫 How to reach me: instagram "nitin_4_u"
 - ⚡ Fun fact: I am in Love with machine that's why i am #single